 “There should be a line of communication,” Schiff said.

-More: USA TODAY Poll: Facebook faulted for not doing more on Russian ads in 2016 race
+More: UT Poll: Facebook faulted for not doing more on Russian ads in 2016 race

 More: Mark Zuckerberg: Facebook will give ads linked to Russian government to Congress